jgraichen/attribute_ext/README.md

 	  hide_attributes :user_id, :on_hash => true, :if => Proc.new { |event, format, opts| opts[:include].include?(:user) }
 	end

-By default rules *does not* apply when serializing to hash.
+By default rules *do not* apply when serializing to hash.

 Changelog